IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-1.md

 # Lecture: Depth-first Search

-This search chooses to go deeper at each step, following an out-edge from the current vertex to a never-before-seen vertex.
+Depth-first search chooses to go deeper at each step, following an out-edge from the current vertex to a never-before-seen vertex.
 If there are no out-edges to never-before-seen vertices, then the search backtracks to the last visited vertex with out-edges to never-before-seen vertices